eclipse-iceoryx/iceoryx/doc/design/logging.md

 `ConsoleLogger` (this can be changed via the platform abstraction) which will print the log messages to the console.

-Although it is possible to use the logger without calling `Logger::init`, this is not recommended.
+Although, it is possible to use the logger without calling `Logger::init`, this is not recommended.
 This behaviour is only intended to catch important log messages from pre-main logger calls.